cst8117/image-gallery-final/README.md

-# image-gallery
+# Image Gallery

-This repository contains the starter files for the Image Gallery project.
+## Objective
+Use the `transition` and `transform` properties along with other CSS properties to make the Pigs and Cats gallery more interactive and engaging.